How To Throw The Perfect Birthday Party For Your Dog

 The Decorations

 Decorations are absolutely vital for a successful birthday party.
 You can make your own, which can be really fun and offer a good creative outlet, or you can buy them.
-If you make them yourself, I strongly suggest using pictures of your Corgi and their friends as part of the decorations to give it that personal touch.
-It really adds to the party vibe
+If you make them yourself, I strongly suggest using pictures of your doggy and their friends as part of the decorations to give it that personal touch.
+It really adds to the party vibe.

-If you decide to buy them, I would suggest the following decorations to make your party pop a little more and add to the festivities
+If you decide to buy them, I would suggest the following decorations (with Corgi-specific ones in there for my fellow fluffy potato owners!) to make your party pop a little more and add to the festivities:

 throw the perfect birthday party for your corgi